aslepyan/CompressiveTactileSubsampling/README.md

 * `Subsampling` contains the Arduino code used to enable the sensor to execute subsampling tactile data within a designated duration.

 ## Training Data Collection
 If you want to obtain training data, use the folder `Subsampling_Code\dict_training\`.
+The user can directly run the section in `trainData.m` according to the training image they need.
+The user can also run the last section to visualize the full raster training image they collected.
 * `trainData.m` is responsible for collecting the training data and it also enables you to see the tactile image you collected.

 ## Tactile Dictionary Training
 The folder `Subsampling_Code\dict_training\` is also for the task of training dictionary, it allows to train three types of dictionary: learned dictionary, DCT dictionary and Haar dictionary (square and overcomplete).
+The user can acquire all types of dictionaries by running the following MATLAB files.
+If the user want to recover subsampled images as a whole, then they can run `dictCombine.m` to get the assembled dictionaries for the whole subsampled images.
 * `dictTraining_ksvd.m` is for training the learned dictionary based on your training data.
 * `dictTraining_DCT.m` is used to train the DCT dictionary.
 * `dictTraining_Haar.m` is used to train the square Haar dictionary (i.e. the number of patch measurements equals to the dictionary size).